Article III. Grades and Course Credit

 Section 2.
 Change of Grade

 A grade assigned for work in a graduate level course is not subject to change.
-Exceptional cases (such as errors in the computation of final grades) may be considered upon submission of a petition by the instructor of the course to the Dean of the Graduate School no later than one month after the beginning of the next semester in which the student is enrolled.
+Exceptional cases (such as errors in the computation of final grades) may be considered upon submission of a petition by the instructor of the course to the Graduate Dean of the Graduate School no later than one month after the beginning of the next semester in which the student is enrolled.
 A justification letter must be submitted for late grade changes beyond the established time period.

 Section 3.
 Approval for New or Additional Courses